The System U-value requirements are located within J1.5 Walls and Glazing within the NCC 2019 - Vol 1.

 Breaking down the above definition for glazing, we can see that the requirement from the NCC 2019 – Vol 1 2019 – Vol 1 is focused on the transparent or translucent element and its supporting frame located in the envelope.
 By virtue of this definition, we need to account for all transparent or translucent areas and the frames that support such elements.

-Looking at the second definitions for Total System U-Value, we need to account for the thermal transmittance of the transparent or translucent element, alongside the effect of any air spaces, surface resistance and the impact of thermal bridging.
+Looking at the second definition for Total System U-Value, we need to account for the thermal transmittance of the transparent or translucent element, alongside the effect of any air spaces, surface resistance and the impact of thermal bridging.
 The impact of thermal bridging is associated with the frame of the system, where the majority of the heat loss occurs.

 What is clearly missing from this definition is Standard Calculation methodology or a Primary or secondary reference document.….
 So how do you calculate Total System U-values in line with the NCC 2019 - Vol 1?